lpedz/UselessStore/README.md

 # Run
 flutter run ./lib/main.dart

-or lauch the store apk
+or lauch the store app

 ### Project Documentation
 For Software: